zhiwenh/delib/README.md

 ```

 #### Filter object
 You can pass in a filter object to filter your result.
 If filter object contains a key that's also in the event log object, the values will need to be the same or the log is filtered.
 Additionally, you can pass in a callback as a filter value.
-The callback takes in the value of the event log object, and gets filtered if it returns anything other than true.
+The callback's parameter is the value of the event log object, and gets filtered if it returns anything other than true.
 Click [here](#https://github.com/ethereum/wiki/wiki/JavaScript-API#contract-events) to see the properties of the event log object.

 The following code searches all blocks and only returns the even numbered blocks containing the event argument with a name of James.